Data-driven Adaptation for Robust Bipedal Locomotion with Step-to-Step Dynamics: S2S dynamics Approximation based Bipedal Walking

 The continuous dynamics of the robot is highly nonlinear.
 Thus, we lack effective methods to obtain the analytical form of the robot S2S dynamics.
-A linear approximation to the robot S2S dynamics was proposed in \cite{xiong_3-d_2022} using a reduced order model called Hybrid Linear Inverted Pendulum (H-LIP).
+A linear approximation to the robot S2S dynamics was proposed in \cite{xiong_3-d_2022} using a reduced-order model named Hybrid Linear Inverted Pendulum (H-LIP).
 With the vertical COM of the robot controlled to be approximately constant, the model discrepancy can be treated as bounded disturbances for a wide range of practically realizable walking behaviors.
-According to the H-LIP model, the S2S dynamics is as follows:
+The S2S dynamics of the H-LIP model is as follows:

 where $\x^H = [p^H, v^H]^T \in \R^2$ and $u^H \in \mathbb{R}$ represent the pre-impact horizontal COM state and the step size of the H-LIP.
 The dynamics matrix and actuation matrix of the H-LIP are denoted by $A^H \in \R^{2 \times 2}$ and $B^H \in \R^{2}$, respectively.
 See \cite{xiong_3-d_2022} for detailed derivation.
 The second coordinate $v$ can be replaced by the angular momentum about the contact pivot \cite{gong_angular_2021}, while the linear structure of the S2S dynamics remains the same.
 Using the H-LIP as an approximation, the robot S2S dynamics can be written as: